oqyh/cs2-Vote-GoldKingZ/README.md

   //If VoteKick_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message "VoteKick_CenterMessageAnnouncementTimer": 25,

-  //Enable Punishment Only Who Try To Evasion VoteKick_Mode Only Works 2 to 4 "VoteKick_EvasionPunishment": false,
+  //Enable Punishment Only Who Try To Evasion VoteKick_Mode Only Works 2 to 4 With New Accounts "VoteKick_EvasionPunishment": false,

   //If VoteKick_EvasionPunishment Enabled How Many In Mins Give Extra For Evasion Punishment "VoteKick_EvasionPunishmentTimeInMins": 10,

+  //Delay Kick To Show Message (votekick.player.delay.message) Then Kick "VoteKick_DelayKick": false,

   //Commands Ingame
   "VoteKick_CommandsToVote": "!votekick,!kick,!vk",